-- Online mid-terms and the final exam will be completed on D2L under the quizzes menu in the assessments dropdown menu.
-The exams will be available from 12am to 11:59 pm on the day of the quiz.
-For example, the first mid-term on Monday February 14th will be available at 12am on the 14th and will be available for the 24-hour period until 11:59 pm (23:59) on Monday February 14th.
-Once starting mid-terms I and II, you will have 1 hour and 15 minutes to complete the exam.
-For the final exam you will be allotted 50 minutes to complete the exam.
-Further instruction regarding mid-terms and final exam will be provided in lecture topic 00, the introduction to the course. - If there are an any technical issues in completing the exams the student is required to contact the instructor right away.
+- Online quizzes and the final exam will be completed on D2L under the quizzes menu in the assessments dropdown menu.
+The exams will be available from 12am to 11:59 pm on the day of the quiz and the final.
+For example, the first quiz Friday May13th will be available at 12am on the 13th and will be available for the 24-hour period until 11:59 pm (23:59) on Friday May 13th.
+Once starting the quizzes and final you will have the allotted time to complete the exam.
+Further instruction regarding quizzes and final exam will be provided in lecture topic 00, the introduction to the course - If there are an any technical issues in completing the exams the student is required to contact the instructor right away.
 The exam will then be set up for the student to complete on D2L at a later time when the technical issue has been resolved.